JuergenGross/JuergenGross/README.md

 - 💞️ I’m looking to collaborate on Angular framework
 - 📫 How to reach me mail@angulartool.de

 I am a physics engineer in mechanical engineering.
-My wish is to create a framework in Angualr with which it is possible to create a technical formula collection for various calculations.
+My wish is to create a framework in Angular with which it is possible to create a technical formula collection for various calculations.
 The current status can be seen on angulartool.de.